chrkau/christiankaula.com/misc/2011-11-03-entrepreneurship-summit-2011-thoughts.md

 title: Entrepreneurship Summit 2011 Thoughts
 slug: entrepreneurship-summit-2011-thoughts
 date: 2011-11-03 11:07
+description: Some thoughts on the Entrepreneurship Summit 2011
-tags: entrepreneurship, networking
+tags: entrepreneurship, networking, event

 Sorry for being a bit late with this but after coming back on sunday I seem to have caught a virus (not the digital kind).
-Anyway, here are some thoughts on the Entrepreneurship Summit 2011.
+Anyway, here are some thoughts on the [Entrepreneurship Summit 2011](http://www.entrepreneurship.de/summit/10-2011/) in Berlin.

 ## Useless freebies don’t work